 We just missed the sunset…

-On our drive back, my husband spotted a spooky looking graveyard poking out from behind some dark trees and loudly announced “creepy graveyard”, promptly pulled a U-turn, and drove down a narrow forest path to a errie looking church.
+On our drive back, we spotted a spooky looking graveyard poking out from behind some dark trees and.
+I loudly announced “creepy graveyard”, prompting an immediate U-turn, and drove down a narrow forest path to a errie looking church.
 It was almost nightfall.

 Goodbye dusky cemetary!!!